A server pool is a group of one or more servers that you configure to run the same application and to provide high availability.

 - Enter a default destination server port to be used for the traffic to the pool member.

-- (Optional) In the Graceful Disable Timeout text box, enter the maximum time in minutes to disable gracefully a pool member.
+- (Optional) In the Graceful Disable Timeout text box, enter the maximum time in minutes to deactivate gracefully a pool member.

-The virtual service waits for the specified time before closing the existing connections to disabled members.
+The virtual service waits for the specified time before closing the existing connections to deactivated members.

-- (Optional) To enable a passive health monitor, toggle on the Passive Health Monitor option.
+- (Optional) To activate a passive health monitor, toggle on the Passive Health Monitor option.

 - (Optional) Select an active health monitor.